eanderson-ei/essc-knowledge-base/README.md

 Project Epics describe the discrete steps required for buildout, Stories within each Epic describe required components for that Epic.

+Try subbing 'bolt+s' for 'neo4j+s'  in the URI with the Aura database.

 ### Project Epics

 1. [Generate keywords to use as a tagging system from a sample of documents](#1.-tag-system)